shobhitpuri/shobhitpuri.github.io/_posts/2017-08-10-git-refresh.md

 </p>

 #### Shortcuts
 * `&&`: How about we use `&&` in between commands on terminal?
-So all commands can be in one line Well, :unamused:.
+So all commands can be in one line. :unamused:.

         git stash && git checkout master && git pull --rebase origin master && git checkout current-branch && git rebase master && git stash apply

 * `alias`: `&&` doesn't help much.
-How about we shorten each command.
-Meh! :expressionless:?
+How about we shorten each command?
+Meh! :expressionless:

         git status -> git st
         git checkout master -> git co master